-Company reserves the right in its sole discretion to amend this notice from time to time.
+Company reserves the right in its sole discretion to amend this Privacy Notice from time to time.
 In this event, we will post the revised notice on the website.
-We encourage you to periodically view this notice so that you remain informed as to how we are protecting users’ personal data and about what cookies are used on the website.
-We may, where necessary, notify users of any modified version of this notice that might materially affect the way we use, disclose or otherwise process users’ personal data or otherwise affect their privacy rights.
+We encourage you to periodically view this notice so that you remain informed as to how we are protecting users’ Personal Data and about what cookies are used on the website.
+We may, where necessary, notify users of any modified version of this notice that might materially affect the way we use, disclose or otherwise process users’ Personal Data or otherwise affect their privacy rights.
 We may do this by posting an update on the website which users will see at their next visit.

 The right to lodge a complaint with a supervisory authority

 You have the right to complain to the Information Commissioners Office by

 Helpline – Call them on 0303 123 1113, Monday to Friday between 9am and 5pm